cloudmaven/documentation/pages/mydoc/aws_jupyter.md

 # It is a good idea to set a known, fixed port for server access
 c.NotebookApp.port = 9999
 ```
+Note: You will also want to open the port on your AWS Portal (using the Security Groups and Inbound rules)
+Note: If http://ipaddress:9999 doesn't work, use https://ipaddress:9999.

 ## Creating Alarms for Jupyter Notebook Service
 Download PDF [here](/documentation/pdf/Doc43_Jupyter_on_AWS.pdf)